Ray Stevens (wrestler): Big Time Wrestling: the San Francisco years

-Stevens, reverting to his real name, started out in San Francisco, California for Big Time Wrestling on March 4, 1961, where he was involved in an angle with Pepper Gomez and captured the NWA United States Championship nine times and the NWA World Tag Team Championship three times.
+Stevens, reverting to his real name, started out in San Francisco for Big Time Wrestling on March 4, 1961, where he was involved in an angle with Pepper Gomez and captured the NWA United States Championship nine times and the NWA World Tag Team Championship three times.
 During his first televised interview on the Bay Area's KTVU Channel Two weekly Friday night wrestling show promoting his upcoming match at the Cow Palace, Stevens, speaking with a low pitched growl from the side of his mouth in the manner of a movie tough, shocked the fans when he said San Francisco was a terrible place to live.
 He also referred to those who watched the wrestling programs as "hillbillies" and "pencil neck geeks."
-The insults thrown at the inhabitants of San Francisco caused a bit of a stir at the time which helped to further enhance Stevens' box office draw.
+The insults thrown at the inhabitants of San Francisco caused a bit of a stir at the time which helped to further enhance Stevens's box office draw.

 One noteworthy characteristic of Ray Stevens was his flexible use of different cities being referred to as his birthplace.
 His actual birthplace was Point Pleasant, West Virginia.
-He was, shortly afterward, raised in Columbus, Ohio by his aunt during the years of the Great Depression.
+He was, shortly afterward, raised in Columbus, Ohio, by his aunt during the years of the Great Depression.
 Whenever he was introduced by a wrestling program announcer in San Francisco, his birthplace was New York City.
 After moving to the East Coast during the early 70s, his birthplace became San Francisco.
 This was done to plant the idea in the minds of the fans that he was an outsider instead of one of them.